alisnic/nyny/Performance.md

-Note: this bench mai be a bit obsolete, I removed the profiling script due to the fact that NYNY's and Sintara's deps are incompatible.
+Note: this bench may be a bit obsolete, I removed the profiling script due to the fact that NYNY's and Sintara's deps are incompatible.
 For a more complete list of of microframework benchmarks, see [https://github.com/luislavena/bench-micro]()